scuzzydude/asimov/asimov.md

 There will be outliers in each group.
 Some people will make choices not based on economic returns, but the health of their family.
 Equivalency of value still works statistically on macroeconomic scales, because at any given moment in time, only a small percentage of the population will make their primary economic decisions based on the health of their family.

-Couple of problems with this system.
+There are a couple of problems with this system.
 First, how well are human mobs at good decision making?
 Second, what if some random event, like a global pandemic, dramatically changes the ratio of people making decisions primarily based on their family's health?

 Is it feasible to provide a reasonable level of health care to every human on the planet?
 Of course, this is possible.
 Is it economically feasible?
 That's the wrong question.
 The right question is, how do we value health care so that its availability is equitable across the population?

 The valuation of responsibility makes a lot of sense in health care.
 That's exactly what a doctor does.
 They are taking responsibility for your health -- your life essentially.
 You exchange currency for that responsibility.
 That goes for all participants in the medical field, from nurses and hospitals to laboratories and drug companies.
 We trust these people to be responsible, and they are regulated to ensure that they are trustworthy.
 Using a system based on property for health care belies the actual value of that care.
 This is why we use insurance to spread the risk.
-I can say with some satirical-certainly that most lawyers and politicians are in it for the money, I won't say that about health care workers.
+I can say with some satirical certainly that most lawyers and politicians are in it for the money.
+I won't say that about health care workers.
 It takes time and dedication and tolerance for a lot of gross stuff, so most health care workers really care.
 That means they are responsible people at heart.

 I'm not suggesting that scoot or asimov is appropriate for health care.
 They're not.
-I'm suggesting that we have currencies for congruent values.
-A value system for genius, a value system for real property, a value system for basic sustenance, and a value system for health care.
+I'm suggesting that we have currencies for congruent values; a value system for genius, a value system for real property, a value system for basic sustenance, and a value system for health care.
 Genius is the easy one.

 I don't know how to fix these other systems, but from a system engineering point of view, you can't use the same unit of measure to understand all of them.
 Applying currency measurement to the medical system is like trying to use a voltmeter on a plumbing system.
 You might measure some voltage, but it won't tell you how to make the water flow.